 Have you ever been a part of a team where you had no idea what some of your colleagues were up to during the day?
 You didn’t see how their work ties in with yours?

 When you set goals for the team, everyone within that team will be on the same page.

 Transparency is a major contributor to employees feeling like they’re being treated fairly.
 Glassdoor notes that transparency was linked to increased engagement, a stronger company culture, and a comfort in communication

 This one is straightforward— Performance management is easier when you make use of collaboration

 If employees understand that they’re working toward accomplishing the same goal, they’re more likely to collaborate.

 This type of work is not collaborative and can have a detrimental effect on the company.
-It reduces the overall efficiency, diminishes morale, and may contribute to the demise of good company culture.
+Individual team members begin to compete, which lowers productivity for your business overall.
+It reduces the overall efficiency, diminishes morale, and impedes profitability.

 Setting goals will encourage collaboration and prevent the infiltration of silos in your company.